naveenkumarkk/mallow-billing/README.md

 1. If there is any doubt, please reach out or implement based on assumptions and mention those assumptions.
 2. Code should be implemented using best practices and should be production-ready.
-3. More importance is given to Laravel and Database related concepts rather than views.
+3. More importance is given to Laravel and database-related concepts rather than views.
 4. There is no predefined solution from outside, so feel free to use any approach for designing the database schema and Laravel logic.